joshnthny89/IT-portfolio/Splunk-Cloud-Labs/Lab-01-Splunk-Cloud-Introduction/README.md

 Logged into the Splunk Cloud Platform using an authorized user account.

-After authentication, the Splunk Cloud home dashboard was displayed, providing access to the Search & Reporting application and other Splunk features.
+After authentication against the secure tenant URL, session initialization was governed by Role-Based Access Control (RBAC).
+The Splunk Cloud home dashboard was then displayed, providing centralized access to the Search & Reporting application, management panels, and global navigation controls.

 ### Screenshot